 |

-in Connecticut?
-Need credits to renew your license?
-Sitelab
+credits to renew your license?
+Sitelab has been State

-has been State approved to provide a 4-hour continuing education
+approved to provide a 4-hour continuing education credited

-Participants learn how UVF technology works, it's applications
+how UVF technology works, it's applications and limitations, as

 |